2021 Nissan Qashqai: Everything you need to know

 Nissan Qashqai driving and engines

 The biggest news of all?
-It has to be the fact the Nissan has decided to say goodbye to diesel, and welcome either a mild-hybrid four-cylinder turbocharged engine or the new ePower hybrid system.
+It has to be the fact the Nissan has decided to say goodbye to diesel.
+From launch, you’ll be able to choose between two petrol-powered models and an all-new hybrid.

 Nissan has confirmed that the new Qashqai will get a revised suspension and steering design, which will allow for a more precise and confidence-inspiring drive.
 The all-wheel drive variants will get an advanced multi-link set-up too, maximising comfort and offering a more controlled response to bumps and shocks.